TheDucker1/Emulators/README.md

 # Emulators

-My try on recreate some emulator with C
+Creating some emulator with C

+Credits are listed in files (if had)

 In Progress:
 ```